Climate of Hungary: Precipitation

 The average annual precipitation across the country is 600 mm.
-The driest parts of the country are in the east, where, for example, in the Hortobágy, the annual precipitation remains below 500 mm.
-The maximum of rain, nearly 1000 mm, falls at Hungary's western borders.
+The driest parts of the country are in the east; where, for example, in the Hortobágy, the annual precipitation remains below 500 mm.
+The maximum rainfall, nearly 1000 mm, falls at Hungary's western borders.

 As is characteristic of the continental climate, the most precipitation occurs in late spring and early summer.
-In the southwestern region, a second maximum occurs during October under the influences of the Mediterranean climate.
+In the southwestern region, a second maximum occurs during October under the influence of the Mediterranean climate.

-The number of rainy days is over 100 in the southwestern borderland, as well as in the area of the Mátra and Bükk mountains, but less than 80 along the middle section of the river Tisza.
+The number of rainy days is over 100 in the southwestern borderland, as well as in the area of the Mátra and Bükk mountains, but less than 80 along the middle section of the River Tisza.
 Low precipitation, heat, and strong evaporation make the Great Hungarian Plain very dusty in summer.

 Thunderstorms and gales are common, particularly in the summer months.
 In winter, from the end of November to the beginning of March, precipitation falls partly in the form of snow.
 The snow cover varies considerably.
 The thinnest snow cover is found in the eastern region of the Great Plain (with the annual average being 4 cm).
 Often, winter corn remains open to the elements when farmers do not expect any hard frost.